hi-primus/optimus/docs/index.rst

 Analyzer.write_json(json_cols, path_to_json_file)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This functions ... and outputs a JSON in the specified path.
+This functions outputs a JSON for the DataFrame in the specified path.

 Input: